-Assembling Note: When mounting the paper election roller, first insert the tab of the gear holder on its left side into the slit in the platen, set the roller's bushings into the engine chassis, and then fit the bosses on the lock arms of the bushings into the holes provided in the engine chassis as shown below.
+Assembling Note: When mounting the paper ejection roller, first insert the tab of the gear holder on its left side into the slit in the platen, set the roller's bushings into the engine chassis, and then fit the bosses on the lock arms of the bushings into the holes provided in the engine chassis as shown below.

-Inner chute ASSY, registration sensor actuator, and PF encoder/registration sensor harness unit

-- The PF encoder/registration sensor harness unit consists of a PF encoder PCB, registration sensor PCB, and PF encoder/registration sensor harness. - (16) Release the three latches of the inner chute ASSY from the engine unit.
-First pull and release the rightmost latch (viewed from the rear) and then the remaining two ones.

-Note: Do not pull the inner chute ASSY away from the engine unit since it is connected to the engine unit with the PF encoder/registration sensor harness.
+inner chure ASSY, registration sensor actuator, and FF encoder/registration harness unit The PF encoder/registration sensor homess unit consists of a PF enc PCB, registration sensor PCB, and PF encoder/registration sensor hi (16) Roleuse the three latches of the lineer chute ASSY from the engine unit.
+Wrist put release the rightmost latch (viewed from the rear) and then the Note: Do not pull the inner chute ASSY away from the engine unit with the PK encoder/revisitation